 If you’re looking for something different and useful, this is a great gift – especially for folks who are creative with their hands – Mom’s Stuff Salve.
 I have been using it for a few of years now – especially in the winter months.
 It’s a handmade concoction with 100% all-natural ingredients.
 It’s perfect for softening rough, calloused hands and feet, but it’s not greasy.
 A little goes a long way and the jars last a long time.
 I’ve bought multiple jars and given them as gifts.

-I recently bought these signs for myself from Katy Sabin of Just Add Sunshine on Etsy.
-She hand makes them in batches and restocks her shop from time to time.
+I recently bought these wooden signs for myself from Just Add Sunshine.
+She hand makes them in batches and restocks her shop from time to time, but she carries colorful stickers all the time.
 Follow her on Instagram to find out when she has her next restock.

 Modern Patchwork Home is a beautiful book with clear, well-written patterns and a variety of projects and quilts by a great selection of designers.
 There are 11 smaller projects for the home (table runners, aprons, etc.) and 13 beautiful quilt patterns.
 This is a good one for a slightly more advanced quilter.